Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Introduction

-The _Lightstreamer Kafka Connector_ is a ready-made pluggable Lightstreamer Adapter that enables event streaming from a Kafka broker to the internet.
+_Lightstreamer Kafka Connector_ is a ready-made pluggable Lightstreamer Adapter that enables event streaming from a Kafka broker to the internet.

 With Kafka Connector, any internet client connected to Lightstreamer Server can consume events from Kafka topics like any other Kafka client.
 The Connector takes care of processing records received from Kafka to adapt and route them as real-time updates for the clients.